Further Assessment of Depression

-The EPDS is a screening tool and can be used to predict if a woman has a higher likelihood of depression.
+The EPDS is a screening tool and can be used to predict if a higher likelihood of depression.

 Below are a summary of the scores and appropriate action that may be taken.

 EPDS score = 0: may indicate that the client is not comfortable answering fully

 EPDS score ≤ 9: probability of depression is low.